 NOTE: The Foundation Trust is not currently accepting Letters of Inquiry for Partnership Grants.

 This page describes the application process and required materials for the Foundation Trust Partnership Grant Program.
-A printer-friendly overview of the 2021 grants can be found here.

 If you are interested in the Small Gifts Program, please click here.